Bart George, East Side Co-Chair

 You can typically find Bart wandering around the eastern Washington or northern Idaho wilderness with his hounds.
 He is an avid hunter, guide, and houndsman, and is deeply passionate about wildlife conservation and restoration.

-Mike Lithgow, Secretary
+Mike Lithgow, East Side Co-Secretary

 Mike is a fourth generation resident of Pend Oreille County in northeast Washington on the border of Canada and Idaho.
 After high school he attended Western Washington University’s Huxley School of Environmental Studies where he received a Bachelor of Arts in Environmental Policy and Planning.